Toothache

 • Clean between your teeth using floss or an interdental brush every day to remove food, debris and plaque.

-Children in New Zealand who meet the eligibility criteria(external link) for publicly funded health and disability services are entitled to free basic oral health services from birth until their 18th birthday.
+Children in Aotearoa New Zealand who meet the eligibility criteria(external link) for publicly funded health and disability services can access free basic oral health services from birth until their 18th birthday.

 A limited range of dental services are funded for some adults.